Harvard University

 Paper conservator Theresa Smith at work on Le Corbusier’s “Femme à la Main Levée” (1962).

-The multiple layers of ink on some of the prints were a revelation, said Mayer.
-Le Corbusier sometimes made as many as 12 color passes through the press to make just one print.
+The existence of layers of ink on some of the prints was a revelation, said Mayer.
+Le Corbusier sometimes made as many as 12 color passes through the press for just one print.

 The most damaged of the seven items was the Miró proof print.
 Sokolowski and intern Allison Holcomb dealt with two water stains and a tear.
 They fixed scratches consistent with contact with broken glass that had displaced both paper fibers and ink.
 They repaired a deep cut that had left a bright white line in the paper.